olliw42/mLRS-docu/docs/FRSKY_R9.md

 - Download and install STM32CubeProgrammer
 - Connect the R9 MX / R9 MM / R9 Mini via the serial Rx/Tx pins to a USB-TTL adpater
-- Power up the R9 MX / R9MM / R9 Mini while keeping the button pressed; this boots the receiver into the system bootloader
+- Power up the R9 MX / R9 MM / R9 Mini while keeping the button pressed; this boots the receiver into the system bootloader
 - Launch STM32CubeProgrammer and select the Serial connection option as the connection method, click connect
 - From the menu on the left select the Download tile
 - Select the correct firmware in the Download section, click Start Program